Average Weather at Puntzi Mountain Airport Canada

 At Puntzi Mountain Airport, the summers are comfortable, dry, and partly cloudy and the winters are short, freezing, snowy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 3°F to 76°F and is rarely below -18°F or above 87°F.

-Based on the tourism score, the best time of year to visit Puntzi Mountain Airport for warm-weather activities is from mid July to mid August.
+Based on the tourism score, the best time of year to visit Puntzi Mountain Airport for warm-weather activities is from early July to mid August.

 Average High and Low Temperature